pygmyperch/GEA_workshop/README.md

 \
 \
 \
-Then, run the following command in the R console, replacing "/path/to/" with the location of your downloaded package:
+Then, run the following command in the R console, replacing "/path/to/" with the file path to your downloaded package:

 ```r
 a.
 MacOS/Linux